 \subsection{Givental's action}

 We have already seen how $\Mbar_{g,n}$ exhibits a recursive boundary structure.
-A natural question arises: can we exploit such a recursive structure to define/compute CohFTs?
+A natural question arises: can we exploit such a recursive structure to define or compute CohFTs?
 The answer is affirmative, and finds its roots in A.~Givental's work \cite{Giv01a,Giv01b} on localisation computations in topological string theory \cite{GP99}.
-Concretely, Givental defined two actions on CohFTs, the rotation and translation actions.
+More precisely, Givental defined two actions on CohFTs, the rotation and translation actions.